Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 The protocol configured for the inbound rule

-Ensure that the inbound rules of the network ACL allow traffic from the backend subnet of the dedicated load balancer to the backend server subnets using the health check protocol and over the health check port.
+Ensure that the inbound rules of the network ACL allow traffic from the backend subnet of the dedicated load balancer to the backend server subnets through the health check protocol and port.

 The source port configured for the inbound rule